353rd Fighter Group: Notable pilots

 Col. Glenn E. Duncan was commanding officer of the 353rd Fighter Group, the top ace in the Group and one of the top pilots in the Eighth Air Force with 19.5 aerial victories.
 He was shot down in Germany in July 1944 then traveled to Holland, where he evaded capture and worked with the Dutch resistance until the end of the war.

 Walter C. Beckham was one of the top P-47 Thunderbolt aces and claimed 18 kills from September 1943 until February 1944 when he was shot down while strafing the Ostheim airfield.
 He was a prisoner in Stalag Luft III and Stalag XIII-D.

 Lt.
 Col. Loren G. McCollom commanded the 353rd Fighter Squadron from August to November 1943 after commanding the 6lst Fighter Squadron, 56th Fighter Group.
 He was shot down by flak in November 1943 and was a prisoner at Stalag Luft I.

 Lt.
-Col. Joseph A. Morris commanded the 353rd Fighter Group from the beginning to August 16, 1943, MIA.
+Col. Joseph A. Morris commanded the 353rd Fighter Group from the beginning to 16 August 1943, MIA.

+Capt.
+Harrison B. "Bud" Tordoff was an Ace of the 353rd Fighter Group.
+He served two tours from October to December 1944 and March to May of 1945.
+During his second tour he was one few pilots in history to shoot down a Me 262 fighter jet.
+His aircraft, "Upupa Epops" survives him at the Flying Heritage & Combat Armor Museum in Everett, Washington.